GreenBeanio/Garrett-s-Split-Tracker/structure.md

       - @\_\_init\_\_.py: empty init file for a python module (not namespace module)
       - /classes: Directory for python classes
         - @\_\_init\_\_.py: empty init file for a python module (not namespace module)
+        - @auth_classes.py: The classes used in the auth module.
       - /functions: Directory for python functions
         - @\_\_init\_\_.py: empty init file for a python module (not namespace module)
+        - @auth_functions.py: The functions used in the auth module.
       - /static: Directory for flask static files
         - /css: Directory for css
           - @base.css: The basic css for the project